ferrous-systems/rust-training/training-slides/src/async-building-blocks.md

 ## Futures are poll-based

 They can be checked if they are _done_, and are usually mapped to readiness based APIs.
-Some
+Those can be polling or event-driven.
+Some examples:

-examples:
+- An event driven executor on a full Linux OS driven by [`epoll`](https://man7.org/linux/man-pages/man7/epoll.7.html).

-- On full operating systems, OS mechanisms like `epoll`.
+- A polling executor on an embedded system which simply polls in a permanent loop.
-- On embedded systems, interrupts to advance or complete operations.
+- An event driven executor on an Embedded ARM Cortex-M using architecture specific wakeup and sleep instructions.

 ## .await registers interest in completion